-Dry Lake Hills Trail is a 5.5 mile loop trail located near Flagstaff, AZ that features beautiful wild flowers.
+Dry Lake Hills Trail is a 5.5 mile loop trail located near Flagstaff, Arizona that features beautiful wild flowers.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail.

 cross country skiing